• Listen to Podcast

 All are welcome to join us in the garden during our weekly drop-in “office hours,” where a garden coordinator is eager to answer questions, give tours of the garden, and help plotholders with their plots!
 For non-plotholders interested in getting their hands dirty, we’re always looking for a little more help with weeding, watering, and planting seedlings.

-Spring 2025 Drop-In Hours:
+Find us at our Spring 2026 Drop-In Hours:

 • Collaborations